Diverge & Bloom

 Specialized Care

-Katie's approach is informed both by evidence-based practices, as well as her own lived experience having ADHD.
-Katie also has experiences supporting Autisitc and AuDHD clients.
+My approach is informed both by evidence-based practices, as well as my own lived experience having ADHD.
+I also have experience supporting Autistic and AuDHD clients.

-Her neurodivergent-affirming approach focuses on building self-efficacy and self-compassion.
-Together you will explore personalized systems that work with your brain, rather than against it.
+My neurodivergent-affirming approach focuses on building self-efficacy and self-compassion.
+Together we will explore personalized systems that work with your brain, rather than against it.
 Instead of forcing you into neurotypical molds, the focus is on supporting you in building a life that allows you to thrive in your own unique way.

 ADHD is more than having a hard time focusing and sitting still.
 ADHD is a complex neuro-type with a whole host of challenges, strengths, and unique presentations.